csebooks/java-programming/content.en/the-java-language/data-types-variables-and-arrays/_index.md

 ### Boolean Literals

 Boolean literals are simple.
 There are only two logical values that a **boolean** value can have, **true** and **false**.
 The values of **true** and **false** do not convert into any numerical representation.
 The **true** literal in Java does not equal 1, nor does the **false** literal equal 0.
 In Java, the Boolean literals can only be assigned to variables declared as **boolean** or used in expressions with Boolean operators.

 ### Character Literals

 Characters in Java are indices into the Unicode character set.
 They are 16-bit values that can be converted into integers and manipulated with the integer operators, such as the addition and subtraction operators.
 A literal character is represented inside a pair of single quotes.
 All of the visible ASCII characters can be directly entered inside the quotes, such as 'a', 'z', and '@'.
 For characters that are impossible to enter directly, there are several escape sequences that allow you to enter the character you need, such as ' \\' ' for the single-quote character itself and ' \**n**' for the newline character.
 There is also a mechanism for directly entering the value of a character in octal or hexadecimal.
 For octal notation, use the backslash followed by the three-digit number.
-For example, '

-\_141_' is the letter 'a'.
-For hexadecimal, you enter a backslash-u ( \**u**), then exactly four hexadecimal digits.
+For example, '\141' is the letter 'a'.
+For hexadecimal, you enter a backslash-u ( **\u**), then exactly four hexadecimal digits.
 For example, ' \_u0061_' is the ISO-Latin-1 'a' because the top byte is zero. ' \_ua432_ ' is a Japanese Katakana character.
 Table 3-1 shows the character escape sequences.
 ![Alt text](table3.1.png)
 **Table 3-1** Character Escape Sequences